ARTISTIC FACULTY | OPEN DIVISION

 Mr. Pronger completed his professional studies at the Australian Ballet School in Melbourne, receiving the Graduate Diploma in Dance.
 Subsequently he worked under teacher Janice Heale, completing all Cecchetti Major Examinations including the Enrico Cecchetti Diploma.
 Throughout his professional career, he has supported the Cecchetti Society as a guest teacher, choreographer, performer and adjudicator as well as being the State Organizer for the Cecchetti Ballet Australia – Queensland Branch, organizing workshops, competitions and examination sessions.
 In Canada he been a member of the Cecchetti Canada – BC Committee.

 From 1992 to 1996, Mr. Pronger was a member of The Queensland Ballet.
 He performed diverse selection of the company’s repertoire from classics such as Giselle to new contemporary works.
-Mr. Pronger also had the opportunity to dance with Australian Ballet on a number of occasions and worked with many notable figures of Australia’s dance including Kelvin Coe, Garth Welch, Lucette Aldous and Valrene Tweedie.
+Mr. Pronger also had the opportunity to dance with Australian Ballet on a number of occasions and worked with many notable figures of Australia’s dance community including Kelvin Coe, Garth Welch, Lucette Aldous and Valrene Tweedie.

 Following his years at Queensland Ballet, Mr. Pronger broadened his horizons to a variety of dance styles through his work with the Australian Folkloric Dance Company, Toadshow Productions (Glamalot – Knights in White Satin), and Pointeblank Productions (Dare to Dance) for the Queensland Arts Council’s School Touring Program.
 He was the Principal of River City Dance in Brisbane (1997-2011).

-In 2011 Mr. Pronger completed his MFA at Queensland University (Creative Industries – Dance).
+In 2011, Mr. Pronger completed his MFA at Queensland University (Creative Industries – Dance).
 Also in 2011, Mr. Pronger accepted the position of Assistant Director at Victoria Academy of Ballet in Canada where he is developing Professional Training Programs for Canadian and International students alongside Bleiddyn Bellis and KerryLynn Turner.

 Mr. Pronger is a sought-after choreographer and teacher.
 He has been a consultant for the BC Performing Arts Festival (Dance section) and has been instrumental in the development of VAB’s programs for boys of all ages.
 His expertise and reputation for excellence has earned him invitations to guest teach around the world.
 In Fall 2019 he was invited to China to give master classes and judge at the Global Dance Challenge – Asia Pacific competition.